Scott Peterson's death sentence overturned by California Supreme Court

 "In deciding whether to seek a new death sentence, the question for prosecutors now is whether they can prove Mr. Peterson culpable for this crime to even a single juror seated through a fair jury selection process."

 John Goold, spokesperson for the Stanislaus County District Attorney's Office, said, "We are reviewing the decision and will discuss with the victim's family."
+The district attorney's office has not said whether it will seek the death penalty again.

-In 2019, Gov. Gavin Newsom issued a moratorium on the death penalty in California.
+In 2019, Gov. Gavin Newsom issued a moratorium on the death penalty.
 The moratorium is only in effect while Newsom is in office.